David Streitfeld

-David Streitfeld is a Pulitzer Prize–winning American journalist, best known for his reporting on books and technology.
+David Streitfeld is an American journalist, best known for his reporting on books and technology.
 During his tenure as book reporter at The Washington Post, he definitively identified Joe Klein as the "Anonymous" author of the 1996 novel Primary Colors, upon which Klein admitted authorship, despite earlier denials.

 Career

 During his career, Streitfeld wrote for The Washington Post, the Los Angeles Times, and, as of September 2025, is a technology reporter for The New York Times.
 Since 1999, he has reported from San Francisco.

 Washington Post

 At The Washington Post, Streitfeld covered books and publishing between 1987 and 1998; for three more years, he covered Silicon Valley and technology for the Post from San Francisco.
 In 1997, Streitfeld identified Joe Klein as Anonymous, the author of the bestselling book about the Clinton presidential campaign, Primary Colors.
 Streitfeld, a book collector, spotted a galley proof, a pre-publication version of the novel, listed for sale in an antiquarian bookseller's catalog.
 The proof reproduced handwritten changes, which Streitfeld sent to a handwriting expert, who compared the notes to Joe Klein's handwriting, confirming that he was the author.

 Streitfeld has reported extensively on Amazon's business practices, dating back to the 1990s, when the company was primarily an online bookstore.
 In 1998, Streitfeld gave Jeff Bezos, the founder of Amazon, his first tour of the Washington Post, which Bezos purchased in 2013.
-"The editors there thought Amazon was cute, interesting, a frill — not something transformative.
-The notion that the Post would one day be owned by the guy with the goofy laugh sitting in front of them was literally inconceivable.”